 A Distributed Resource proposing to interconnect to the AEP Ohio System may have significant impact on the safety and reliability of one or more of the following portions of the electrical power system; the AEP Ohio Distribution System, the AEP Ohio Transmission System, the Distribution or Transmission System of a third party (called an Affected System) and the electrical system where the Distributed Resource is to be connected.
 AEP Ohio shall not be responsible for the evaluation of the safety and reliability impacts on the electrical system where the Distributed Resource is to be connected.
-AEP Ohio shall not be connected as an endorsement, confirmation, warranty, guarantee, or representation concerning the safety, operating characteristics, durability, or reliability of the Distributed Resource facility and the electrical system where it is connected.
+AEP Ohio approval of a Distributed Resource interconnection should not be construed as an endorsement, confirmation, warranty, guarantee, or representation concerning the safety, operating characteristics, durability, or reliability of the Distributed Resource facility and the electrical system where it is connected.

-AEP Ohio Distribution System Impact ---
+AEP Ohio Distribution System Impact -